front-end-foundations/FlexNav/README.md

 The difference between the static and SPA approach is often subsumed under the rubriks "web site" vs "web app."

 The primary disadvantage of the multi-page static version is that any JavaScript and CSS running on the page is reinitialized and/or reloaded when a new page is loaded.
-This inability to maintain the state of data across views makes it unsuitable for web applications.
-The advantages include better search engine optimization (SEO), the ability to share links with others and to use a back button among others.
+The inability to maintain the state of data across views makes it unsuitable for web applications.
+The advantages include better search engine optimization (SEO), the ability to share links and to use a back button among others.

 The primary advantage of the SPA is that it does not reinitialize JavaScript (or CSS for that matter) because there is only one HTML page - just with different views.
 It can work more like a desktop application (think Gmail or Google Docs for example).

 The fragments page is a compromise between the two.
 It maintains state across views and does not reinitialize JavaScript.
 It is a good choice for a web site that needs to maintain state across views but does not need to be a full web application.

+Examine the URL's in Gmail and note the use of hashes ('#').

 For pedagogical purposes I have modeled our design after the SPA.